9 Reasons Why Women Date Older Men

 Just think about it for a second: older men have had the time to develop and practice their skills at pleasing women.
 This experience makes a big difference in comparison to younger men who have not yet put in the same amount of work when it comes to treating and pleasing women.

 4. Older Men Generally Look for a Serious Relationship

-5. Older Men Have More Sophisticated Taste
+5. Older Men Have More Sophisticated Tastes

-6. Older Men are Pretty Good in the Kitchen as Well
+6. Older Men Are Pretty Good in the Kitchen as Well

-I love to cook and I am very good at it.
-But I am still always amazed at my partner because he can cook very well.
+I love to cook and I am very good at it, but I am still always amazed at my partner because he can cook very well.
 I find it very sexy when a man knows how to cook and not just a simple dish like boiled potatoes and fried eggs.
 I mean some dishes like beef bourguignon, potato au gratin, Indian curry, lasagna, and stuff like that.

 7. Older Men Generally Live a Healthy Lifestyle

 They love to drink wine and beer and yes some of them smoke as well, but they know their limitations.
 The only time this is not the case is when they are having difficulty coping with their own problems which I believe is an exception because older men can generally handle their issues because they are mature enough to solve them.